Recent Artificial Intelligence Research Centre projects

 - ASGARD: Analysis System for Gathered Raw Data

 DESIREE: Decision Support and Information Management System for Breast Cancer

-Medical image analysis, data and knowledge modelling, case-based reasoning to transform decision making for breast cancer diagnosis and treatment
+This project looked at medical image analysis, data and knowledge modelling, case-based reasoning to transform decision making for breast cancer diagnosis and treatment.

 VIAD: Fast video-based anomaly detection on railway tracks

 The VIAD project focuses on the problem of detecting anomaly on high-speed rail tracks based on video streams from train mounted cameras.
 The tracks are expected to be clear of any objects, moving or stationary, within a certain peripheral range.

 The tracks are also expected to be in good shape.
 If any of these expected conditions are violated, the scene can be deemed abnormal and an alarm may be raised.

 The aim of this project is to design a novel anomaly measure to enable a novel framework for environmental anomaly detection based on video streams from train mounted cameras, and evaluate on real video data through the China partners.

 Spectroscopic techniques such as infra-red, Raman, and mass spectrometry have long been used to identify chemical compounds and biological species, including bacteria and viruses, usually in specialised lab conditions with high performance instrumentation.